uniprot/enzymeportal/enzyme-portal/README.md

-# LiteratureService
+# Enzyme Portal web

-Rest client config for the Enzyme Portal web project.
+The Enzyme Portal website.

 ## Built With